eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 This is an a DBC CAN feeder for the VAL databroker.
 The basic operation is as follows:
 The feeder connects to a socket CAN interface and reads raw CAN data, that will be parsed based on a DBC file.
 The mapping file describes which DBC signal should be matched to which part in the VSS tree.
-The respective data point will then send out to the databroker.
+The respective data point can then be sent to the kuksa.val databroker or kuksa.val server.
 It is also possible to replay CAN dumpfiles without the SocketCAN interface being available, e.g. in a CI test environment.
 See "Steps for a local test with replaying a can dump file"

-This is a module was taken from <https://github.com/eclipse/kuksa.val/tree/master/kuksa_feeders/dbc2val>
-and afterwards adapted to the VAL databroker and extended to handle the replay of candump files without using the socket CAN interface.

 ```bash
                              +-------------+